theobald-software/theobald-software.github.io/content/_en/erpconnect-services/sap-integration-nintex/nintex-forms/dropdown-boxes-automated.md

 });
 {% endhighlight %}

+The full signature can also be found [here]((https://static.theobald-software.com/theobald.ecs.micro/5.6.0/index.html#div-liveCombobox).

 The script is a template for the following two use cases, which can be changed or adapted any time: